sprout42/nu-map/gadget/README.rst

   and use the branch **am33x-v4.7**.
   Read the installation instructions below for more information.
-- Setup request frame data is not supported at the moment, this affects couple of devices that will not be emulated properly by Umap2.
+- Setup request frame data is not supported at the moment, this affects couple of devices that will not be emulated properly by nümap.
 - In some cases, a disconnection in the gadget FS stack is not handled properly.
   This causes some devices to malfunction in certain cases.
 - The GadgetFS kernel module requires some modifications (provided here)
-- You need to run umap2 as root
+- You need to run numap as root

 Installation
 ------------